 I love these cookies as they always bake up perfectly.
 Baking them in a pan and cutting into wedges means no rolling or cookie cutters needed.
 They are thick and delicious.
 They are also sturdy, so they travel and keep well.
 Perfect for gifting.

 I think Cranberry and Pistachio are a classic combination for holiday baking.
 Here are the other versions of this cookie though, if you’d like to try more options, as well.
-Vanilla Rose Shortbread Cookies and Lemon Pistachio Shortbread.
+Vanilla Rose Shortbread Cookies, Lemon Pistachio Shortbread and Sugar Cookies with Sprinkles.

 - 3/4 cup icing sugar

-- 1/4 tsp salt a bit less if using salted butter
+- 1/4 teaspoon salt, a bit less if using salted butter

 - 2 cups all-purpose flour